HospesSi/CVB-model/docs/CVB_Big_Version_8.7_EN.md

 **OBJECTION 5:** “Can there not be many conscious beings with will and intention?”
  **Response:**
  Yes, various subjects may manifest partial or transitional forms of consciousness, volition, and intentionality (NN, NV), but they lack **ontological permanence** within the Field of the Possible.
- Only a structure belonging to **PV** and fully realizing A, W, S qualifies as ontologically unique.
+ Only a structure belonging to **PV** and fully realizing C, V, B qualifies as ontologically unique.

 **OBJECTION 6:** “Why can’t there be copies or clones?”
  **Response:**
- Copies are impossible: multiple realizations of A ∧ W ∧ S ∧ PV would imply an ontological contradiction.
+ Copies are impossible: multiple realizations of C ∧ V ∧ B ∧ PV would imply an ontological contradiction.
  If distinguishable entities share the **exact same complete structure** and admissibility, they become **indistinguishable** — and thus lose their subjecthood.

 **Conclusion:**